jdeisenberg/icljs/_sources/what_is_programming.rst

 sufficient.

 Then came the planning stage.
-I realized that I would have to translate from cartesian coordinates (the *x* and *y* coordinates you need for a graph like you would make in an algebra class) and the screen coordinates where the drawing would take lace.
+I realized that I would have to translate from cartesian coordinates (the *x* and *y* coordinates you need for a graph like you would make in an algebra class) and the screen coordinates where the drawing would take place.
 My first “plan” was a hasty sketch and a couple of notes, as shown in the following image.

 .. image:: images/bad_plan.jpg
     :alt: Paper with a rectangle and three scrawled notes

 “OK,” I thought, “I got this.”
-After fumbling around for twenty minutes and writing some code so dreadful that I won’t show it here, lest it give you any bad habits.
-“No, I don’t got this,” I concluded.
+After fumbling around for twenty minutes and writing some code so dreadful that I won’t show it here, lest it give you any bad habits, I concluded “No, I don’t got this.”
 Back to the drawing board, where I drew a diagram **and assigned numbers to the relevant portions**. *Now* I could work on figuring out the proper formulas, and here is what I came up with:

 .. image:: images/good_plan.jpg